-Yesterday, we unveiled the 2018 RHSU Edu-Scholar Public Influence Rankings.
-Of course, years ago, readers also made clear that they were curious to see how scholars fared when it came to particular fields or disciplines.
-After all, education research includes a lot of disparate fields, and how scholars rank overall may sometimes be less interesting than where they rank within their field.
-Thus, today, we'll report on the top ten finishers for five disciplinary categories, as well as the top ten junior faculty.
+Yesterday, we unveiled the 2019 RHSU Edu-Scholar Public Influence Rankings.
+Of course, over the years, readers also wanted to see how scholars fared when it came to particular fields of study.
+After all, education research includes a lot of people doing very different kinds of work, and where scholars rank overall may sometimes be less telling than where they rank within their field.
+Thus, today, we'll report on the top ten finishers for five disciplinary categories, as well as the top junior faculty.
 (For a detailed discussion of how the scoring was done, see Tuesday's post.)

-Now, at times, there's a touch of ambiguity in determining each scholar's discipline.
-For the most part, my uber-RAs Amy Cummings, Grant Addison, and Sofia Gallo worked off of CVs, relying primarily on a scholar's earned degree.
-In the handful of cases where degrees were sufficiently ambiguous, I made a judgment call based upon scholarly appointments and such.
-Still, if you think I've made the wrong call on someone's discipline, just let me know and we'll do our best to make appropriate adjustments next year.
+Now, at times, there's a bit of ambiguity in determining a given scholar's discipline.
+For the most part, my invaluable research assistants (RJ Martin, Amy Cummings, Sofia Gallo, and Connor Kurtz) worked off of CVs, relying primarily on a scholar's earned degree.
+In the handful of cases where that didn't do the trick, I made a judgment call.
+So, if you think I've made the wrong call on someone, just let me know and we'll do our best to make appropriate adjustments next year.

-You can scroll through each chart, or clink the link below each one to view it in a separate window.
+You can scroll through each chart, or click the link below each one to view it in a separate window.

 Curriculum, Instruction, and Administration